 Scrub the potatoes and peel, if desired.
 Cut the potatoes into small chunks, about 1/2-inch.
 You should have 3 to 4 cups of diced potatoes.

-In a large skillet over medium heat, brown the 1 pound of ground beef with 1/2 cup (or more) of chopped onion.
+In a large skillet over medium heat, brown the ground beef with chopped onion.
 Stir in the garlic powder.
 When the onion is translucent and the beef is no longer pink transfer the mixture to the slow cooker using a slotted spoon.

-In a bowl, combine the condensed cream of mushroom soup with 1 teaspoon of beef base or beef concentrate flavor.
+In a bowl, combine the condensed cream of mushroom soup with the beef base or beef concentrate flavor.
 Spoon the soup mixture over the beef and onion layer.

-Drain two 15-ounce cans of cut green beans and spoon them over the soup layer.
+Drain the cans of cut green beans and spoon them over the soup layer.

 Cover and cook on high for 3 hours.
 Stir gently once or twice.